NICHD-BSPC/intro-rnaseq-hpc/lessons/12_automating_workflow.md

 We will be working with an interactive session has enough memory, CPUs and scratch space to run all of the commands we have run in the whole course up to this point!

-Remember from Week 3 Lesson 02 that the aligning step using STAR seemed to be the most memory intensive and required scratch space to be designated.
+Remember from Week 3 Lesson 02 that the aligning step using STAR seemed to be the most memory intensive and required scratch space to be designated:

 ``` bash
 $ sinteractive --cpus-per-task=12 --mem=48g --gres=lscratch:1